riccardotornesello/iac-cyberrange-generator/README.md

 This project is the Proof of Concept of my Bachelor degree's thesis.
 It uses Ansible to generate a cyber-range using the Infrastructure as Code paradigm.
 It will be slowly updated to add new features, use Terraform for the provisioning stage, fix bugs and clean the code.

+## Deployment and compatibility

+This tool is designed to be cloud-agnostic: no matter which cloud provider you intend to use, the syntax will always be the same.

+In the current implementation (POC), the only cloud provider supported is Microsoft Azure.

 ## Directory tree

 ```